Ewen2015/GossipCat/docs/source/tutorial.rst

 =================

 Model development and maintenance is under the MLOps topic, which is a quite new but fast-growing area in the data science field.
 As it is out of the scope of GossipCat, we will not cover much content here.
-For more information, you may refer to Ewen’s another package `BatCat <https://batcat.readthedocs.io/>`_.
+For more information, you may refer to Ewen’s other package `BatCat <https://batcat.readthedocs.io/>`_.

 Git
 ----

 Git is a version control system designed to track changes in a source code over time.

 When many people work on the same project without a version control system it's total chaos.
-Resolving the eventual conflicts becomes impossible as none has kept track of their changes and it becomes very hard to merge them into a single central truth.
+Resolving the eventual conflicts becomes impossible as one has kept track of their changes and it becomes very hard to merge them into a single central truth.
 Git and higher-level services built on top of it (like Github) offer tools to overcome this problem.

 Docker
 ------